-The E-Tran terms and conditions is SBA's agreement between the SBA and the CDC providing the terms and conditions under which SBA will issue a debenture.
+The E-Tran Terms and Conditions is SBA's agreement between the SBA and the CDC providing the terms and conditions under which SBA will issue a debenture.

 - 1. Loan Conditions (13 CFR § 120.160): - a.
-SBA establishes the wording for the standard 504 E-Tran terms and conditions. - b.
-The SBA-authorized E-Tran terms and conditions for 504 loans must use the preapproved conditions that are found in the Boilerplate. - c.
-The party responsible for drafting the SBA E-Tran terms and conditions is determined by the program the loan is processed under: - i.
-Regular and ALP: The CDC drafts the SBA E-Tran terms and conditions and the SBA finalizes and executes and sends to the CDC for execution - ii.
+SBA establishes the wording for the standard 504 E-Tran Terms and Conditions. - b.
+The SBA-authorized E-Tran Terms and Conditions for 504 loans must use the pre-approved conditions that are found in the Boilerplate. - c.
+The party responsible for drafting the SBA E-Tran Terms and Conditions is determined by the program the loan is processed under: - i.
+Regular and ALP: The CDC drafts the SBA E-Tran Terms and Conditions and the SBA finalizes and executes and sends to the CDC for execution - ii.
 PCLP: CDC drafts and executes on SBA's behalf - d.
-SBA counsel must review and approve any E-Tran terms and conditions with the following exception.
-When processing a loan under PCLP lending authority, PCLP CDCs may develop E-Tran terms and conditions and use them without prior SBA approval, provided they are only used one time.
+SBA counsel must review and approve any E-Tran Terms and Conditions with the following exception.
+When processing a loan under PCLP lending authority, PCLP CDCs may develop E-Tran Terms and Conditions and use them without prior SBA approval, provided they are only used one time.
 Whenever a PCLP CDC develops and uses a non-standard condition, an explanation for its development must be in the loan file. - 2.
 Disbursement Period, Interest Rates and Loan Maturity: - a.
 Disbursement Period: The loan must be disbursed within 48 months from the date of approval.
-SBA will automatically cancel undisbursed dollars.
+SBA will track the approved time frame for loans and automatically cancel undisbursed dollars.
 For Debt Refinance without Expansion, the loan must be disbursed within 9 months from the date of approval.
 The Denver Finance Center (DFC) will make a reasonable effort to mail an initial message to the CDC approximately 3 months prior to taking action on undisbursed funds.
 The message will inform the CDC of the undisbursed dollar amount and will provide a date on which the dollars will be automatically cancelled.
-After the 3-month message has expired, DFC will make a reasonable effort to mail a second message on the day the automatic cancellation is processed. - b.
+After the 3-month message has expired, DFC will make a reasonable effort to mail a second message on the day the automatic cancellation is processed.
+A CDC may request an exception to policy to extend the disbursement period.
+SBA, through the OFPO/SLPC and with concurrence by SBA's CFO to confirm funding authority, may approve the exception to policy and grant an extension.
+When appropriate, SLPC will also refer extension requests to OFA for concurrence with OGC and the CFO.
+CDCs must provide SLPC the reason for the need for an extension and document how the project funding sources and uses of proceeds have been adjusted for any increases in project costs.
+For Debt Refinance without Expansion, SBA may grant an extension not to exceed 15 months.

+- b.
 Interest Rate: The interest rate for 10, 20, and 25 year 504 debentures is based on market conditions for long-term government debt at the time of sale.
 13 CFR § 120.932 - c.
-Maturity is 10, 20, or 25 years based upon the remaining useful life of the property being financed, in accordance with Chapter 1, Para.
+Maturity is 10, 20, or 25 years based upon the remaining useful life of the property being financed, in accordance with Ch.
+1, Para.
 D.2, Loan Maturities. - 3.
-Interim and Third Party Lender Requirements:

-CDC must insert the names of the Interim and Third Party Lenders and the amounts of the loans into the E-Tran terms and conditions.

-4. Insurance Requirements:
+Interim and Third Party Lender Requirements: - CDC must insert the names of the Interim and Third Party Lenders and the amounts of the loans into the E-Tran Terms and Conditions. - 4.
+Insurance Requirements: Lender must ensure all appropriate insurance requirements are included in the SBA E-Tran Terms and Conditions. - 5.
+IRS Tax Transcript/Verification of Financial Information: